-Lesbian, gay, bisexual, transgender, gender diverse and queer + identified (LGB/TGD/Q+) people have made considerable progress in securing equal rights, from open military service to marriage equality.
+LGBTQI people have made considerable progress in securing equal rights, from open military service to marriage equality.
 Polling data indicates the general public has increasingly positive views of LGBTQI civil rights.
-Despite this, LGB/TGD/Q+ persons still face discrimination, stigma and exclusion in many policy arenas and significant health disparities.
-Development of an evidence base for LGB/TGD/Q+ health interventions remains in critical need of more dedicated efforts.
-This course reviews the demographics and diversity of LGB/TGD/Q+ populations; advances and gaps in LGB/TGD/Q+ health knowledge and research; and policies and strategies in public health practice towards achieving fuller health equity for LGB/TGD/Q+ persons.
+Despite this, LGBTQI persons still face discrimination, stigma and exclusion in many policy arenas and significant health disparities.
+Development of an evidence base for LGBTQI health interventions remains in critical need of more dedicated efforts.
+This course reviews the demographics and diversity of LGBTQI populations; advances and gaps in LGBTQI health knowledge and research; and policies and strategies in public health practice towards achieving fuller health equity for LGBTQI persons.

-Pre-requisites: MPH0001 Introduction to Public Health or

-MPH0700 Introduction to Global Health
+Pre-requisites: MPH0001 Introduction to Public Health or MPH0700 Introduction to Global Health